Gehan Mendis: Personal life

 Mendis was born in Ceylon (now Sri Lanka), and his family emigrated to the United Kingdom when he was 12; as a result, he was eligible to play for either Sri Lanka or England, although he did not make international appearances for either.
-Mendis was educated at Brighton, Hove and Sussex Grammar School and as of 2015, he worked in Wilmslow, Cheshire as a teacher.
+As of 2015, he worked in Wilmslow, Cheshire as a teacher.
 His nephew Alex Mendis has played for Sussex Second XI in the Second Eleven Championship between 2005 and 2006.